softstake/ton-dice-web-worker/README.md

 ## ENV VARS
     * CONTRACT_ADDR - Dice contract address in the TON network, required variable, no default value.
-    * PK_FILE_PATH - Dice contract owner private key file name without extension, default value is 'owner.pk'.
+    * PK_FILE_PATH - Full path to the dice contract owner private key, default value is 'owner.pk'.
     * STORAGE_HOST - Host of the 'ton-dice-web-server' service, requred variable, no default value.
     * STORAGE_PORT - Port of the 'ton-dice-web-server' service, default value is '5300'.
     * TON_API_HOST - Host of the 'ton-api' service, requred variable, no default value.